pmitros/school-committee/README.md

     nations.
 There are effective practices for serving culturally diverse populations worldwide which aren't being applied in CPSD.
-I believe this is partially responsible for some of the achievement gap we are seeing.
+I believe this is partially responsible for some of the achievement gaps we are seeing.
 * **Experience with constructivist learning**.
 I have been involved in a range of experiments around project-based and group learning, both